- 4 onions

 - 1 ltr boiling water

-Peel and finely slice the onions.
-Peel the garlic cloves and crush or finely grate it.
+1. Peel and finely slice the onions.
+Peel the garlic cloves and crush or finely grate them.
 Trim and scrub the carrots and chop them into small chunks.
-Pick the thyme leaves of their stalks (if the stalks are woody you can push them through a metal sieve - the leaves will gather in the sieve).
+Pick the thyme leaves off their stalks (if the stalks are woody you can push them through a metal sieve - the leaves will gather in the sieve).

-Pour 1 tbsp oil into a large pan and bring to a medium heat.
+2. Pour 1 tbsp olive oil into a large pan and bring to a medium heat.
 Add the onions, garlic, carrots and thyme to the pan along with a generous pinch of salt and pepper.
-Fry for 5 mins, stirring now and then, till softened.
+Fry for 5 mins, stirring now and then, till glossy.

-While the onions are cooking, thickly slice the portobello and souping mushrooms.
-Stir into the pan and continue to cook for a further 6-8 mins till glossy and caramelised.
+3. While the onions cook, thickly slice the portobello and souping mushrooms.
+Stir into the pan and continue to cook for a further 6-8 mins till glossy.

-Tip in the pearl barley and cover with the boiling water.
-Bring to the boil, then reduce to a simmer and pop a lid on the pan.
+4. Tip in the pearl barley and pour in 1 ltr boiling water.
+Bring to the boil, then reduce to a simmer and pop a lid on the pan, or use a baking tray if you don’t have a lid.
 Cook gently for 25 mins, till the barley is tender.

-Meanwhile, trim and thinly slice the runner beans.
+5. Meanwhile, trim the woody ends off the runner beans and pull off any strings (or slice off the sides, if that is easier).
+Thinly slice the beans.
 Trim away any thick stalks from the spinach and roughly shred the leaves.
-When the barley has had 25 mins, fold the spinach and beans into the pot. simmer for a further 5 mins, till the spinach has wilted slightly and the beans are cooked.
+Finely chop the parsley stalks.
+When the barley has had 25 mins, fold the spinach, parsley stalks and beans into the pot.
+Simmer for a further 5 mins, till the spinach has wilted slightly and the beans are cooked.

-This bowlful of barley will keep in the fridge for up to 3 days or you can freeze it for up to 3 months.
-Simply divide it into individual portions, cool completely then freeze in freezerproof tubs.
+6. Eat & keep This stew will keep in the fridge for up to 3 days, or you can freeze it for up to 3 months.
+Divide it into individual portions, cool completely then freeze in freezerproof tubs.
 Defrost thoroughly and reheat till piping hot.